 Important Card Combinations

 Although the Tower clearly isn’t a card you hope for in a reading, it also has positive aspects.
-Especially, when combined with other cards, like the Chariot or Temperance.
+Especially when combined with other cards, like the Chariot or Temperance.
 Below you can find the most important Tower tarot card combinations.

 The Tower and the Chariot

 Things may be difficult right now, but when the Chariot joins the Tower, there is a shift in power.
 Even if it doesn’t look like it, you are in control.

 The Tower and Temperance

 It’s time to find a middle ground.
 The Tower alone usually brings forth swift ends to connections of all kinds.
 But when the Tower is paired with Temperance, a ‘Hail Mary’ may save the day.

 The Tower and Death

 The key is to avoid worrying or freaking out.
-Instead, look to the other cards in the reading.
-Doing so will allow you to pinpoint exactly how/where the issue is going to present.
+Instead, look at the other cards in the reading.
+Doing so will allow you to pinpoint exactly how/where the issue will present.
 Having as much info as possible will allow you to remain calm and in control.

 The Tower and the High Priestess

-We can’t control other people, but we do have power over who we let in our lives, what we accept, and who we allow to stay.
-We also control our reactions and how we move forward after loss.
+We can’t control other people, but we have power over who we let in our lives, what we accept, and who we allow to stay.
+We also control our reactions and how we move forward after a loss.

 The Tower Tarot Art

-Although I write all the descriptions based on the Rider-Waite Tarot deck, it doesn’t mean that I use other decks too.
+Although I write all the descriptions based on the Rider-Waite Tarot deck, it doesn’t mean I use other decks too.
 And there are so many beautiful decks out there!
 I can lose myself browsing and searching the web for beautiful tarot cards.

 It is a contrast that helps us appreciate the good times.
 What things do you have to be thankful for?
 Journaling these bits of gratitude daily can make a huge difference in perspective and happiness.

 Are you a Tarot beginner?
-Learn how to read Tarot in this Tarot Beginners Guide.
+Learn how to read Tarot in this Tarot beginner’s Guide.